-This post will teach you how to make a DIY dried orange slice garland adorned with wooden beads—the perfect craft for your home this holiday season.
+This tutorial will teach you how to make a DIY dried orange slice garland—the perfect holiday craft!

 Slice a few oranges and dehydrate them.
 We have this dehydrator and have used it for the past few years.
 The thinner they are, the faster they will dehydrate.
 They will also be easier to hang.